mesosphere/dcos-commons/govendor/README.md

 Frameworks in `dcos-commons/frameworks/` should create a `vendor` symlink which points to here.
 In other words, a symlink at `frameworks/yoursvc/cli/dcos-yoursvc/vendor` should point to `govendor/`.

-This workaround only applies to frameworks which are colocated in the `dcos-commons` repository.
+This workaround only applies to frameworks which are collocated in the `dcos-commons` repository.
 External projects shouldn't have to do this, and can instead have a regular `vendor` directory structure with a copy of `github.com/mesosphere/dcos-commons/cli`.